hzi-bifo/SDplots/Docker/ReadMeDocker.md

 ## Output Files

-The final output consists of the following files:
+The output consists of the following files:

-TODO add detailed description of relevant files, content and interpretation of the content:

-* data.significant_positions.pdf		Plots ...
+* data.significant_positions.pdf    SD plots of the significant positions
+* data    This folder contains the input data as well as data generated during the calculation
+* output    This folder contains further output and provides deeper insight into the results
-* data.all_positions.pdf			More plots ...
+    * data.all_positions.pdf    SD plots of all positions
+* positionplots    This folder contains SD plots for every single position.
+If a position shows no mutations in the given data, no plot will be shown in the respective pdf.